saadelafrhani/Store-shoes/README.md

-# My First Website: Sneaker Haven
+# My First Website: Sneaker freshkicks

 Welcome to **freshkicks**, my very first front-end web project!
 As a passionate beginner in web development, I wanted to create a platform to showcase both classic and contemporary sneakers.
 This project reflects my enthusiasm for sneakers and my journey in learning web design and development.